-Femoral neck is part of proximal femur and is a participant in formation of hip joint.
-It functions to connect articular head of femur to shaft of femur.
+The femoral neck is part of the proximal femur and is a participant in the formation of the hip joint.
+It functions to connect the articular head of the femur to shaft.

 The synovial membrane incorporates the entire femoral head and the anterior neck, but only the proximal half of the posterior neck.
 The shape and size of the femoral neck vary widely.

 Normal neck shaft-angle 130 +/- 7 degrees and normal anteversion 10 +/- 7 degrees.

 The blood supply to the proximal end of the femur is divided into 3 major groups.
 The first is the extracapsular arterial ring located at the base of the femoral neck.
 The second is the ascending cervical branches of the arterial ring on the surface of the femoral neck.
 The third is the arteries of the ligamentum teres.

 The medial femoral circumflex artery is a major contributor (lateral epiphyseal artery).
 Contribution to the anterior and inferior head comes from the lateral femoral circumflex artery along with some contribution from the inferior gluteal artery

 Artery of ligamentum teres provides small and insignificant supply.

 Displacement of femoral neck fracture disrupts the blood supply and may put the femoral head at risk of osteonecrosis.

 Osteonecrosis of the femoral head is the most dreaded complication of femoral neck fractures and is reported to occur in 9% to 35% of displaced femoral neck fractures.